numerfolt/RPiTerrariaService/README.md

 - The service and server status are two different things.
 One can be active while the other isn't.
 - Make sure you start the service before starting the server.
 - You can edit the timeout of the service start at boot in the terraria.service file (Edit the line `ExecStartPre=/bin/sleep 60`)
+# Credit
+Original repository by Arceden: https://github.com/Arceden/TerrariaService All changes made can be viewed in the commit history.